Kevin-Almeida-589/GothTimesAutomation/readme.md

 This automation, opens the Browser, search News according to the user input, get New's title, New's Descriptions and download the New's Image, then, extract all the info into a Excel file

-Obs: The automation processes only 100 News, But this number can be changed in the file "MAIN.PY"
+Obs: The automation processes only 100 News, But this number can be changed in the configFile "CONFIG.YAML"

 ## Getting Started